-The inspiration for this blog?
 I recently read an article about how the Whooping Cough was an epidemic in California and in the blog it stated it was a direct result of people choosing to not vaccinate their children. (see link below).
-What was so incredibly disturbing about this blog, was the parents’ vehemence towards each other on the topic.
-Especially the pro-vaccination side, and I’m pro-vaccination.
-I was appalled at how nasty the comments were towards the people who do not vaccinate.
-Yes, it distresses me that diseases are coming back and some say that scientific evidence has proven that it to be a direct result of people not vaccinating their children.
-All I can say that is if my child contracts a deadly disease, as a result of being around un-vaccinated children, and I vaccinated my children, I would be incredibly upset and want to blame the parents who chose to not vaccinate their kids under the ‘herd-mentality’ premise.
+I was shocked by the parents’ vehemence towards each other on the topic.
+Yes, if my child contracted a deadly disease, as a result of being around UN-vaccinated children, and I vaccinated my children, I would be hysterically angry and want to blame the parents who chose to not vaccinate their kids under the ‘herd-mentality’ premise.

-However, lately, I decided, when I get inwardly steamed about a controversial subject, I am trying to do the opposite of overreacting and commenting wildly on Facebook. (you know you have done it..:) .
+However, lately, I decided, when I get inwardly steamed about a controversial subject, I am trying to do the opposite of overreacting and commenting wildly on Facebook.
 I am trying to bring my inner Dali Lama to the forefront and find a medium in which we can agree to disagree and really try to support each other as we raise our children in this world.

 As a society, I feel like parents; women especially, could do a much better job in supporting each other when it comes to how parents chose to provide for and raise their children.
 There are 500 different scenarios, and I do not think I have to list them all out because any parent that’s pouring love out of their heart to raise their children is a parent I support.
 Why does it have to be a competition?
 Why are SAHP (stay at home parents) cast as a certain stereotype and working parents cast as another?
 There are perks and insurmountable obstacles of all types of scenarios in raising kids.
-It is difficult enough to raise kids, without some blogger, polemicist or negative Nancy poking holes in your juju. (no disrespect to Nancy, it just went with word negative) I have worked since I was 11.
-I worked upwards of 18 hours a day before I had kids.
-I worked part time on three separate occasions after I had kids, and I simply could not make it work with my husband’s schedule.
-Why is the SAHP cast as the unproductive bon bon eating stereotype?
-Why is the working parent cast as a stereotype that doesn’t nurture their children as much as the SAHP?
+I worked part time on three separate occasions after I had kids, and WE could not make it work as a family.
+Why the competing forces on this topic?

-1) How many extra curricular activities (I.e. sports) their children are involved in and Thankfully , because of some of the work I have done on myself, I’m less likely to parent my children based on “comments” made by other parents.
+1) The number and type of extra curricular activities (I.e. sports) their children are involved in and Thankfully , because of some of the work I have done on myself, I’m less likely to parent my children based on “comments” made by other parents.

 2) How a parent disciplines their children.
 Aside from physical, emotional abuse and neglect, how you (or as a family unit) chose to discipline your children is YOUR BUSINESS.
 You are in the shoes 24/7, not the onlooker.

 5) BEING A SINGLE PARENT.
 Enough Said.
 I know my Dad struggled with this feat for many many years and I have the utmost respect for the single parent.

 6)Being A Gay Parent.
 How is “gayness” affecting the child? or your child?
 If you associate being “gay” with being perverse, that’s your problem.